deathlesz/habit-tracker/docs/feature-set.md

 When **all** the habits planned for the day are completed, a fire icon and the message `Day N is complete!` are displayed on the screen.

-In the stats for all habits, the current day is marked as `All completed`, the series of great days continues.
+In the stats for all habits, the current day is marked as `All completed`, the series of completed days continues. s
 ### A specific habit

 When a specific habit is completed, a characteristic sound is made.